precice/precice.github.io/pages/docs/dev-docs/dev-publications.md

 6. Review and publish

     The upload returns a url, which gives you access to the dataset.
 Review carefully.
 Currently, for example, licenses still need manual editing.
-One ready, publish (i.e. send to DaRUS team for review).
+Once ready, publish (i.e. send to DaRUS team for review).